 Winter Lights Across Canada

 Every year, the federal government strings trees and buildings throughout downtown Ottawa and Gatineau with thousands of colourful Christmas lights.
-They are illuminated each evening, from November 30, 2020 to January 7, 2021.
-To enjoy them, explore the ceremonial route called Confederation Boulevard, which includes Parliament Hill/Wellington Street, Confederation Square, Confederation Park and Sussex Drive in Ottawa; Laurier Street and Jacques Cartier Park in Gatineau; and the Alexandra and Portage bridges, which connect the two cities across the Ottawa River.
+They are illuminated each evening, from December 8, 2021 to January 7, 2022.
+To enjoy them, explore the ceremonial route called Confederation Boulevard, which includes Parliament Hill/Wellington Street, Confederation Square, Confederation Park and Sussex Drive in Ottawa; Laurier Street and Jacques Cartier Park in Gatineau; and some of the bridges which connect the two cities across the Ottawa River.

 Suburbs and rural

 The small town of Almonte, located about 40 minutes’ drive west of Ottawa is picture-postcard cute—so cute, in fact, that it’s become something of a production hub for Christmas-themed TV movies.
 Walk along the Riverwalk to see old stone mills—now converted into shops, restaurants and apartments—overlooking frothing waterfalls on the Mississippi River.
 Don’t miss L.G.
 Lee & Sons, where you can browse for intriguing home and garden products in a restored heritage shop (complete with tin ceiling and antique shelves).
 You can also sample spirits at Dairy Distillery and award-winning goodies at Hummingbird Chocolate.

 The beautiful suburban village of Manotick lies just 20 minutes south of downtown on the banks of the Rideau River.
 The Gingerbread Man bakery is a popular year-round destination for families, with its gorgeous displays of gingerbread cookies and houses.
 You can also visit an array of charming gift shops, and stroll past historic Dickinson House and Watson’s Mill.
-Every year, the mill hosts a lively Christmas Market, which will take place virtually in 2020 (November 1 to December 6).
+Every year, the mill hosts a lively Christmas Market over three weekends (November 20 to December 5, 2021).

 Taffy Lane (Orleans)